This post may contain affiliate links. Read the full disclosure here

 Looking for more upholstery tutorials?
 Try our Armchair Reupholstery Basics Guide.

-If you liked it – pin it!
+If you liked it – pin it to your Upcycling or Upholstery Board!